 Quick harvests and big yields- coco gives excellent results when used for drain-to-waste growing.

 Coconut coir offers plenty of room for the root system- offers a rare combination of excellent water retention, reliable drainage and ideal aeration.
 It gives the roots plenty of room, allowing for optimum air exposure.
 It has a PH- neutral value- range of 5.2-6.8.
 The waste eliminating product minimizes harmful pathogens and reduces the risk of pests.
 This medium boasts antifungal properties, keeping the roots happy.
 The medium repels some pests, making your grow easier to maintain.
 Coconut coir is an environmentally conscious product.
 A coconut tree produces 150 coconuts annually.
 Coco coir uses parts of the fruit that used to go to waste.
 Reusable medium- coco coir can be reused.
 Its durable, but you need to make sure you prep it correctly for the best growth cycle to guarantee a hearty crop.

 Why Does plants.com Use Coconut Coir?

 plants.com is committed to the earth and all the beautiful plants and green spaces it produces.
-That’s why we prefer to use coconut coir in our floor plants.
+That’s why we prefer to use coconut coir in our house plants.
 This medium comes from a part of the coconut that is commonly wasted.
 To promote sustainability, we use this often-wasteful product and turn it into the perfect medium for our products.
 The medium keeps the roots happy, making your grow easier to maintain and enjoy.
 Coconut coir is a reusable medium, limiting even less waste.
 This product is eco-friendly and preferred by your plants.